iver-wharf/rfcs/_guides/what-needs-an-rfc.md

 ## Examples

 - Wharf uses Jenkins, but we want to transition away from it.
-How do we run builds without Jenkins? **&rarr; Definetly needs an RFC.
+How do we run builds without Jenkins? **→ Definetly needs an RFC.
 Probably multiple**

 - We want to change the syntax and schema of the `.wharf-ci.yml` file, while making it opt-in with a `version: v2` property inside the YAML file.
-  **&rarr; Actually a huge impact on the users.
+  **→ Actually a huge impact on the users.
 Definetly needs an RFC.**

-- Bug fixes **&rarr; Minor bugfix: No need for RFC.
+- Bug fixes **→ Minor bugfix: No need for RFC.
 Major bugfix: Better safe than sorry, write an RFC for it.**